spookysss/EasyEscolaAPI-LoginBlocker/README.md

 # EasyEscolaAPI LoginBlocker
 A simple login blocker for EasyEscolaAPI
+THIS TOOL WAS DEVELOPED FOR EDUCATIONAL PURPOSES, ANY USE OF IT IN A MALICIOUS WAY, I, SPOOKYSSS, IS NOT RESPONSIBLE!

 # Private Tool
 This .zip has a password, only people with the password can access the tool